cap-js/docs/cds/cdl.md

 refer to other elements of the same entity/aspect.

 Today CAP CDS only supports calculated elements with a value expression.
+They are read-only, no value must be provided for them in a WRITE operation.
+When reading a calculated element, the result of the expression is returned.

-For these, you can differentiate two variants: "on-read" and "on-write".
+Calculated elements with a value expression come in two variants: "on-read" and "on-write".
 The difference between them is the point in time when the expression is evaluated.

 <span id="beforeonread" />